mt-mods/playerfactions/README.md

 - `/factions list`: List available factions
 - `/factions info <faction>`: See information on a faction
 - `/factions join <faction> <password>`: Join an existing faction
-- `/factions leave`: Leave your faction
+- `/factions leave [faction]`: Leave your faction

-These extra commands can only be used by faction owners:
+These extra commands can only be used by faction owners and someone with the playerfactions_admin priv:

-- `/factions kick <player>`: Kick someone from your faction
+- `/factions kick [faction] <player>`: Kick someone from your faction
-- `/factions disband`: Disband your faction
+- `/factions disband [faction]`: Disband your faction
-- `/factions passwd`: Change your faction's password
+- `/factions passwd [faction] <password>`: Change your faction's password
-- `/factions chown`: Transfer ownership of your faction
+- `/factions chown [faction] <player>`: Transfer ownership of your faction

+This commands can only be used by someone with the playerfactions_admin priv:
+- `/factions invite <player> <faction>`: Add player to a faction

 ## Translations